 A great way to start the day with a guilt-free breakfast.

-The people are started moving towards a healthy way of living.
+The people have started moving towards a healthy way of living.
 It is blissful that the market nowadays is filled with a healthy alternative.
-The quinoa is one such ingredient hit the Indian market with the bang.
+Quinoa is one such ingredient that hit the Indian market with a bang.
 And to my surprise, there are few limited resources for using this.

-Quinoa Dosa Recipe is created in an effort to customize the new ingredient to our regular Indian menu.
+The Quinoa Dosa Recipe is created to customize the new ingredient to our regular Indian menu.

-Following paragraph is for those who do not know much about quinoa.
-Other may skip this and proceed with the next section.
+The following paragraph is for those who do not know much about quinoa.
+Others may skip this and proceed with the next section.

 What is Quinoa Dosa?

-Quinoa is versatile and can beautifully absorb any flavors when cooked.
-To convert my regular breakfast into much more healthier, I have tested substituting with rice.
+Quinoa is versatile and can beautifully absorb any flavor when cooked.
 Dosas turned out super crispy.
-So guilt free, super healthy breakfast is possible with quinoa.

 Side dishes for Quinoa Dosa

-For breakfast, I like to have this healthy dosa with simple like coconut chutney.
-Which makes it perfect to start the day.
+I like to have this healthy dosa with simple like coconut chutney for breakfast, which makes it perfect to start the day.

 When I serve for dinner, I try to compliment with the chutney and sambar.
 Or with some spicy chutney like mint chutney or green mango chutney.